 The AP MLD ID Present subfield is set to 1 if the AP MLD ID subfield is present in the Common Info field.
 Otherwise, the AP MLD ID Present subfield is set to 0.

+The MLD MAC address Present subfield is set to 1 if the MLD MAC address subfield is present in the Common Info field.
+Otherwise, the MLD MAC address Present subfield is set to 0.

 The format of the Common Info field of the Probe Request Multi-Link element is defined in Figure 9-1072r (Common Info field format of the Probe Request Multi-Link element).